-Suppose a parent calls your office and requests their child’s counselling records or a court order lands on your desk or perhaps, your school counsellor raises concerns about a student’s wellbeing – when can you disclose a student’s counselling records and when should you not?
-This is a question that is becoming increasingly problematic for schools that have to find a balance between fulfilling their duty of care and complying with confidentiality and privacy requirements.
+Suppose a parent calls your office and requests their child’s counselling records?
+Or a court order lands on your desk seeking access to counselling notes?
+Or perhaps, your school counsellor raises concerns about a student’s wellbeing and wants to discuss information shared in a counselling session?
+When can you disclose a student’s counselling records and when should you not?
+This is a question that is becoming increasingly problematic for schools.
+The answer lies in balancing the duty of care with confidentiality and privacy requirements.
 This article will set out your legal obligations and answer some common questions in this space.

 Your legal obligations:

 Schools owe a duty of care to their students and all children under common law and state-based legislation.
-The relevant duty is generally to take reasonable care to protect students from harm which is reasonably foreseeable.
-Several states including New South Wales, Victoria and recently Queensland have reversed this onus in relation to child abuse caused by an individual associated with the organisation.
+The duty is generally to take reasonable care to protect students from harm which is reasonably foreseeable.
+Several states including New South Wales, Victoria, South Australia and Queensland have reversed this onus in relation to child abuse caused by an individual associated with the organisation.

 To help facilitate student wellbeing, most schools have a counsellor, psychologist or pastoral care available to students.
 In these sessions, personal information will be collected by the school including medical information, relationship status, familial issues, disclosure of bullying or mental health concerns and other sensitive information.